rchikhi/2025-logan-practical/PartA.md

 ![image](https://github.com/user-attachments/assets/d9e6c218-cb9b-4cf3-88e7-dc39a7f83cff)

 Now, how to download a FASTQ file?
 It is not immediate.
-The way to get a FASTQ file is to first get a SRA file and then convert that SRA file to FASTQ.
+One way to get a FASTQ file is to first get a SRA file and then convert that SRA file to FASTQ.

+There is an easier way, but for now we will go this route, because it will teach us important things about how to get data from the cloud.

 To get the SRA file, look at the `SRA archive data` section and download any of the files.